kolvin/terraform-aws-organizations/README.md

 # terraform-aws-organizations

-terraform module to manage aws terraform-aws-organizations
+terraform module to manage many accounts to one AWS Organizations